Certificate of High School Equivalency

 If the search returns "No Records Found," please create a Help Desk ticket to request a record search.

-If you graduated from high school, contact the school district from which you graduated.
+NOTE: If you graduated from high school, contact the school district from which you graduated to request your transcript.

 Help Desk for Customer Service